Dania2021/thedriving-quiz/README.md

 ![Title image](/assets/readme-images/main-img.png "Title image")

 The Driving Quiz is an online quiz game for those who are learning to drive a car.
-This game is about making aware of reponsibility on roads currently on Irish Roads.
+This game is about making aware of responsibility on roads currently on Irish Roads.
 The goal of this website is to provide information about how to drive a car and can test their knowledge with a fun interactive game.

 The layout should be easily accessible and intuitive to new users.
 The project should conform to the best practices of user experience design, accessibility and responsivity.